-Dr Yang Binbin is an associate professor in the School of Chinese, the University of Hong Kong.
-She joined the School in 2010.
-She was previously an assistant research fellow at the Institute of Literature, Chinese Academy of Social Sciences.
-Her research focuses on women’s literature and writing culture in late imperial China, and she has broad interests in gender studies and medical humanities in China and the West.
-She has successfully completed a GRF project, and her monograph has been published by the University of Washington Press.
-She is now embarking on her second GRF project.
-The undergraduate courses that Dr Yang teaches include: CHIN1109 Introduction to Chinese women’s literature (Ming and Qing periods), CHIN2121 Prose up to the nineteenth century, CHIN 2145 Chinese theater during the Yuan, Ming and Qing periods, and CHIN 2146 The “sickly beauties”: gender and illness in late imperial China.
-She is also supervising MPhil, MA, and Ph.D theses, as well as undergraduate long-translation projects.
+Dr Yang Binbin is an associate professor (tenured in 2016) in the School of Chinese, the University of Hong Kong.
+Prior to joining the School in 2010, she was an assistant research fellow at the Institute of Literature, Chinese Academy of Social Sciences.
+Her research and teaching interest lies in developing cross-disciplinary approaches to women’s literary and cultural production in early modern China, and forging dialogues between studies of women and gender in China and the West.
+She has completed two GRF projects and received the 2018/19 Humanities and Social Sciences Prestigious Fellowship to further develop her research outputs.
+Currently she is completing two books on women writers in the Qing mercantile lineages from Huizhou and women diarists from the late Qing to early Republican eras, respectively.
+The undergraduate courses that Dr Yang teaches include: CHIN1109 Introduction to Chinese women’s literature, CHIN2121 Prose up to the nineteenth century, CHIN 2145 Chinese theater during the Yuan, Ming and Qing periods, and CHIN 2146 The “sickly beauties”: gender and illness in late imperial China.
+She is also supervising MPhil, MA, and Ph.D theses.

 主要研究課題及成果獎 Major Research Grants and Awards:

-- 2011-15: GRF project, Mediations of Expression: How Exemplary Women Wrote Their Emotions in 18th-and-19th-Century China.
-Funding awarded: HK$347,265.00.
+- 2011-15: GRF project, Mediations of Expression: How Exemplary Women Wrote Their Emotions in 18th-and-19th-Century China. 香港研究資助局資助課題

-- 2015, Faculty Research Award for Junior Tenure-Track Professoriate Staff (under the category of cumulative research activity over a 3-year period).
+- 2015: Faculty Research Award for Junior Tenure-Track Professoriate Staff (under the category of cumulative research activity over a 3-year period). 香港大學文學院研究成果獎（助理教授級別）

 代表性論文 Selected Journal Articles and Book Chapters: